locness3/chestnut/README.md

 The sole intent of this project is a personal effort into assuring some level of quality, testing and stability, not solely features.

 For a 'stable' release, checkout the semantic versioned branches e.g. 0.0,  or tagged releases.
+The master branch is designated as unstable/testing.